Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-The first option Select the entire field is the default setting.
-One of the other two settings is the most preferable one to avoid the loss of information that we are focusing on.
-Out of the other two options, I prefer the last one, Go to the end of the field, why because even if you press the Delete Key or any other Key by mistake, the insertion point is at the end of the field contents, and nothing will happen to the existing information.
+The first option, Select Entire Field, is the default setting.
+However, choosing one of the other two options is generally more advisable to prevent the kind of data loss we are focusing on.
+Of the remaining two, my preferred choice is Go to End of Field.
+The reason is simple—when this option is selected, even if you accidentally press the Delete key or any other key, the insertion point is positioned at the end of the field content, and the existing information remains safe.

 Following is the numeric value of each Behavior Entering Field Option setting: